Pia Lovrič

 Pia Lovrič (born 23 April 2002) is a Slovenian tennis player.

-Lovrič has a career-high singles ranking by the WTA of 438, reached on 17 March 2025.
+Lovrič has a career-high singles ranking by the WTA of 405, reached on 31 March 2025.
 She also has a career-high WTA doubles ranking of 401, achieved on 5 August 2024.

 Lovrič represents Slovenia in the Fed Cup.

+Career

-She made her WTA Tour main-draw debut as a wildcard entrant at the 2021 Portorož Open, losing to Alison Riske in the first round.
+She made her WTA Tour main-draw debut as a wildcard entrant at the 2021 Slovenian Open, losing to Alison Riske in the first round.

-Given a wildcard entry into the WTA 125 2023 Zavarovalnica Sava Ljubljana, Lovrič defeated Natália Szabanin to reach the second round where she was double bageled by fourth seed Tamara Zidanšek.
-Again entering as a wildcard for the 2024 edition of the same tournament, she lost in the first round to fifth seed Ella Seidel.
+Given a wildcard entry into the WTA 125 2023 Ljubljana Open, Lovrič defeated Natália Szabanin to reach the second round where she was double bagelled by fourth seed Tamara Zidanšek.
+Again entering as a wildcard for the 2024 edition of the same tournament, she lost in the first round to fifth seed German player Ella Seidel.